Renukb/Auth-security-Levels/README.md

 # Auth-security-Levels

-This project shows the different methods of authentication methods.
+This project shows the different authentication methods for web applications.

 The most secure and best way is the google Oauth2.0.